BrianSlick/Book-UITableViewGuide/06.UITableViewCell/UITableViewCell.md

 ```

 First thing, we are increasing our row count to 4.
 Woo!
 This is so that we can see all four cell styles.
 Next, we are using the indexPath parameter, specifically its row component, to decide what kind of cell to show at each row.
-Recall that row indices start at 0, so the very first row we see will actually fall to the "default" cause since I did not specifically call out row 0.
+Recall that row indices start at 0, so the very first row we see will actually fall to the "default" case since I did not specifically call out row 0.

 We've been putting our "Hello World" text into the cell's textLabel property this whole time.
 The cell also has a detailTextLabel property that we haven't needed until now, so I'm splitting the text across each property to that we can see what happens.
 Run the app, and observe: